mithray/wacss/README.md

 ## Contents

-1. Atoms
+1. Design Tokens
+  - Typography
+  - Color
+  - Media
+  - Effects

+2. Elements
   - Button
-  - Chip
   - Code
   - Input.
 Should be able to pass it a JSON Schema and an input field is created.
   	- Text
   	- Various Types
   	- Combo box (select, multiple)
-  	- Checkbox ()
+  	- Checkbox
   	- File
   	- Search
   	- Select (with optgroup)
     - Slider
   - Link
   - List
+  - Tag
   - Title

-2. Molecules
+3. Components
   - Accordion
   - Breadcrumb
   - Card(Tile)
-  - Form
+  - Form.
+Should be able to pass it a JSON Schema and an input field is created.
   - Notification
   - Pagination
   - Table